-Section 21 reads:
+11 Section 21 reads:

-- "(1) Any person who- - (a) knowingly withholds information required in terms of this Act or furnishes information that he or she knows to be false or misleading; or - (b) contravenes a provision of section 10(1) or (2), 13(7), 14(1) or (2), 18(1) or 19(5), the majority's view, would be to give effect to an unlawful situation and provide legal sanction to the mischief the Housing Protection Act seeks to prevent.
-The majority rejected the High Court's finding that the Housing Protection Act envisioned a situation where late registration is permissible after the building has commenced in terms of section 14A.
-In respect of the arbitration award, the majority rejected the proposition on behalf of Cool Ideas that due deference should be shown to arbitration awards by our courts.
-In doing so, the majority emphasised that it was not seized with the question whether an arbitration award should be set aside, but rather with the enquiry whether it is legally tenable to make an arbitration award an order of court where to do so would amount to sanctioning the breach of a clear statutory prohibition.
+[&]quot;(1) Any person who-

+(a) knowingly withholds information required in terms of this Act or furnishes information that he or she knows to be false or misleading; or and every director, trustee, managing member or officer of a home builder who knowingly permits such contravention, shall be guilty of an offence and liable on conviction to a fine not exceeding R25 000, or to imprisonment for a period not exceeding one year, on each charge.

+(b) contravenes a provision of section 10(1) or (2), 13(7), 14(1) or (2), 18(1) or 19(5), arbitration award an order of court where to do so would amount to sanctioning the breach of a clear statutory prohibition.
 The appeal was upheld with costs.
 Willis JA, dissenting, took the contrary view that a refusal to make the arbitral award an order of court would lead to an unjust result.